 Most of my family members made it home from World War 1.
-While they were far from unaffected, they were able to return to their loved ones.
+While they were far from unaffected, they could return to their loved ones.
 Not so for Arthur Holmes.
 Newly married he sacrificed his life for his country following both his older brother and cousin into war.

 Arthur Leonard Holmes was born in 1889 in Sandford, Victoria.
 His parents were George Holmes, the local miller and Julia Harman, a Byaduk girl.
 They married in 1882 in Byaduk and had seven children, with Arthur being the fifth born.
 Julia died suddenly in 1896 of a cerebral haemorrhage while George was away gold prospecting on the other side of the state at Tallangatta.
 The children ranged in age from fourteen to one.
 George remarried in 1900 to Betsy Swain and they had a daughter, Bessie, in 1903.